-Offerors must provide comprehensive narrative statements that set out the management plan they intend to follow and illustrate how the plan will serve to accomplish the work and meet the state's project schedule.
+Offerors must provide a concise narrative that set out the management plan they intend to follow and illustrate how the plan will serve to accomplish the work, achieve the goals, and meet the state's project schedule.
+How will your team adapt should obstacles arise, in order to assure timely and thorough completion of this project?